 Sean: Regarding Hetty Porter, I thought her disgust and rage at the nature of the crimes against women was pretty cathartic.
 She’s really the only person in the movie who registers how heinous the crimes are, and she’s outraged as a woman at how women’s lives are so disposable in the culture.

 Kristine: Yeah, but she doesn’t want to do anything about it.
 She is very problematic.

-Sean: Yes, but Kristine.
-No one in the movie reacts to things like people except her.
-Dick-O’s reaction to hearing Babs was murdered?
+Sean: Dick-O’s reaction to hearing Babs was murdered?
 He is about as excited as if he just found out that he didn’t get the new credenza he was bidding for on eBay.

 Sean: I am surprised that didn’t jump out at you because it is one of the main things I was obsessed with thinking about after the movie.
 How he just didn’t really seem to care, despite his stupid “revenge” plot to get Rusk at the end.
-But that is so traditionally “masculine” and problematic.
+That is so traditionally “masculine” and cliché.

 Kristine: Dick-O is my least favorite character.
 He is presented as being damaged, too, right?
-He is like a former military dude or whatever who may have been messed up by his service, like he has PTSD or something.
-But I still don’t care about him or his motivations.
+He’s a former military dude or whatever who may have been messed up by his service, like he has PTSD or something.
+I still don’t care about him or his motivations.